Empirical Bayes When Estimation Precision Predicts Parameters: An oracle inequality for the likelihood

-The proof strategy is as follows.
+\begin{proof} The proof strategy is as follows.
 First, we discretize $[-M, M]$ into a union of small intervals $I_j$.
 Fix $G$.
 There exists a finitely supported distribution $G_m$ that matches moments of $G$ on every $I_j$.
-It turns out that such a $G_m$ is close to $G$ in terms of $\norm{\cdot}_{q,\infty, M}$.
+It turns out that such a $G_m$ is close to $G$ in terms of $d^{(q)}_{\infty, M}$.
 Next, we discipline $G_m$ by approximating $G_m$ with $G_{m,\omega}$, a finitely supported distribution supported on the fixed grid $\br{k\omega : k \in \Z} \cap [-M,M]$.
+This shows that there exists a $G_{m,\omega}$ with finite support on a grid that approximates $G$ in $d_{\infty, M}^{(q)}$.
 Finally, the set of all $G_{m,\omega}$'s may be approximated by a finite set of distributions, and we count the size of this finite set.